nkarl/learn.algorithms/study/case-study/LCP/divide-conquer.md

 There are two possible ways to use the two-pointer technique, each dependent on the implementation of recurrence.
 For example, many for/while loops use the descending/ascending pointers.
 Another way the two pointers can move in a for/while loop is they start at opposite end and meet in the middle.

-On the other hand, for a recursion, the pointers are best used in the same way as a recursive binary search.
+On the other hand, for a recursion, it is best to use the same form as a recursive binary search with low and high pointers.